 When this multiphysics interface is added, the following default nodes are also added in the Model Builder under High Mach Number Flow, Laminar - Fluid, Initial Values, Wall, and Thermal Insulation.
 When a pair boundary is created, the Continuity node is automatically added.
 Then, from the Physics toolbar, add other nodes that implement, for example, boundary conditions, volume forces, and heat sources.
 You can also right-click the node to select physics features from the context menu.
-See Moving

-Mesh for more details on the Rotating Domain node added automatically in the Model Builder under Definitions>Moving Mesh.
+See Moving Mesh for more details on the Rotating Domain node added automatically in the Model Builder under Definitions>Moving Mesh.

-In the Rotating Machinery, Fluid Flow chapter:

-- Domain, Boundary, Point, and Pair Nodes for the Rotating Machinery Interfaces - · Moving Mesh

-- The High Mach Number Flow Interfaces - The Rotating Machinery, High Mach Number Flow Interfaces - Theory for the High Mach Number Flow Interfaces
+In the Rotating Machinery, Fluid Flow chapter: Domain, Boundary, Point, and Pair Nodes for the Rotating Machinery Interfaces Moving Mesh In the CFD Module User's Guide: The High Mach Number Flow Interfaces The Rotating Machinery, High Mach Number Flow Interfaces Theory for the High Mach Number Flow Interfaces

-Rotating Machinery, High Mach Number Flow, k-& Interface
+Rotating Machinery, High Mach Number Flow, k-E Interface